scsper/1000-books-everyone-must-read/2016-challies-reading-challenge.md

 - [ ] A book about sports
 - [ ] A book by or about a pastor’s wife
 - [ ] A book about suffering
-- [ ] A book by your favorite author
+- [x] A book by your favorite author [Slade House by David Mitchell - Scott 1/2/2016]
 - [ ] A book you have read before
 - [ ] A book about homosexuality
 - [ ] A book by an author who wrote a book that you really liked